SeldonIO/seldon-core/docs-gb/architecture/README.md

 {% endhint %}

 ### Controller (control plane)
 We also provide a Kubernetes Operator to allow Kubernetes usage.
 This is implemented in Controller Manager micro service, which manages CRDs reconciliation with Scheduler.
+Currently Core 2 supports _one_ instance of Controller.

 ## Dataflow Architecture (Pipelines)